mufichmj/RobotTeamProject/sandbox/README.md

 The sandbox is a place for you to individually learn about the EV3 robot.
-You need to work all of the TODO items in your folder to learn about that features of the EV3 robot.
+You need to work all of the TO DO items in your folder to learn about that features of the EV3 robot.
 You can refer to the `/examples` folder for information about the api or visit one of these websites: